bmuteau/portfolio-v1/README.md

     Front-End:
-        * update the size for logo in project page computer
         * change for the good image in project profil, skill
         * loop skill computer
+        * project profil for computer